 - catheters: 5 F multi purpose/headhunter/Cobra 2

 A patient is positioned supine in an angiography suite with an ultrasound machine available to help guide the internal jugular vein puncture.
-The procedure is usually done under local anaesthesia however in uncooperative patients and in paediatric age group general anaesthesia may be required.
+The procedure is usually done under local anesthesia however in uncooperative patients and in pediatric age group general anesthesia may be required.

 Under ultrasound guidance the internal jugular vein on the right side is punctured.
 A .035" guide wire inserted into the superior vena cava and a 9 F sheath is placed over the wire after adequate dilatation.
 Venous puncture can be done with a micropuncture set 21-22 G in children and in patients with deranged coagulation parameters.
 A puncture too low carries a risk of a pneumothorax.
 Inadvertent carotid punctures should be avoided.
 Connecting the needle to a syringe containing saline helps identify venous entry.
 Then a combination of guidewire and a catheter is used to gain entry into the right hepatic vein (multi purpose/ head hunter catheter with .035" wire serves this purpose).
 The superior vena cava and the right atrium needs to be negotiated with the wire and catheter.
 Too much coiling of wire in the right atrium may give rise to arrhythmia hence continuous monitoring of pulse, ECG rhythm is mandatory during the procedure.
 Usually, the IVC can be traversed by asking the patient to be in deep inspiration.
 After gaining access to the right hepatic vein, a venogram is obtained to confirm the right hepatic vein position.